sagify

 Voila!
 That's a proof that this Machine Learning model is going to be trained and deployed on AWS SageMaker successfully.
 Now, go to the Usage section in Sagify Docs to see how to train and deploy this Machine Learning model to AWS SageMaker!

-to push the Docker image to AWS ECS.
+to push the Docker image to AWS ECR.
 This step may take some time depending on your internet connection upload speed.

 Create S3 Bucket